Introduction#

 input [AXI_DATA_W-1:0] data_i,

-: signals the validity of data on this interfacestart_i
+- valid_i: signals the validity of data on this interface

-: signals the start of a new messagelen_i
+- start_i: signals the start of a new message

-: length of the valid data in bytesdata_i
+- len_i: length of the valid data in bytes

 overlapping bytes.
 Due to the conditions in which an overlap occurs, there is